- What every physician needs to know:

 Tyrosine kinase/signal transduction inhibitors

-The 40-50% of cutaneous melanomas that express a V600 mutation in BRAF have activation of the MAP kinase pathway.
-Pre-clinical studies supported the importance of this activated oncogene in the proliferation and survival of melanomas.
+The 40-50% of cutaneous melanomas that harbor BRAFV600 mutations have activation of the MAP kinase pathway.
+Pre-clinical studies support the importance of this activated oncogene in the proliferation and survival of melanomas.

-An inhibitor to BRAF V600 mutant, called PLX4032/RG7204/vemurafenib (Zelboraf), has demonstrated an overall objective confirmed response rate of over 50%, a progression-free survival of nearly 7 months, and an overall survival of well over 14-16 months.
+An inhibitor to BRAF V600mutant, called PLX4032/RG7204/vemurafenib (Zelboraf), has demonstrated an overall objective confirmed response rate of over 50%, a progression-free survival of nearly 7 months, and an overall survival of well over 13-16 months.

 Vemurafenib 960 mg orally twice daily.

 Dose reduction may be needed due to rash, arthralgias or other systemic complaints.
-Cutaneous squamous cell tumors known primarily as keratoacanthomas are frequent in patients (found in up to 25% of patients) receiving BRAF inhibitors.
+Cutaneous squamous cell tumors known primarily as keratoacanthomas are frequent in patients (found in up to 25% of patients) receiving BRAF inhibitors (appears to be more frequent with vemurafenib compared to dabrafenib).
 Treatment with surgery is adequate and in general patients do not need dose interruption of vemurafenib.
-This effect appears largely due to the ability of vemurafenib to accelerate the growth of pre-cancerous RAS mutated skin lesions.
+This effect appears largely due to the ability of vemurafenib to accelerate the growth of pre-cancerous RAS mutated or MAP kinase activated skin lesions.

-Another BRAF V600 inhibitor, dabrafenib has also demonstrated response rates in the 50+% range with median progression-free survival of 5.3 months, far superior to chemotherapy.
-The trial compareing dabrafenib to chemotherapy allowed crossover to dabrafenib in the chemotherapy progressing patients.
+Another BRAF V600inhibitor, dabrafenib has also demonstrated response rates in the 50+% range with median progression-free survival of 5.3 months, far superior to chemotherapy.
+The trial comparing dabrafenib to chemotherapy allowed crossover to dabrafenib in the chemotherapy progressing patients.
 This made the overall survival endpoint difficult to meet.
+As time has passed the long-term results suggest an overall survival of 17-18 months.

 Dabrafenib 150 mg orally twice a day.

-Single-agent therapy with trametinib, a MEK inhibitor, improved both PFS and OS compared to chemotherapy in a trial of patients with BRAF V600 mutant melanoma also allowing crossover.
-The response rates were lower than in the BRAF inhibitor trials, but PFS was approximately 4.8 months (only slightly lowshorter than dabrafenib).
+Single-agent therapy with trametinib, a MEK inhibitor, improved both PFS and OS compared to chemotherapy in a trial of patients with BRAF V600mutant melanoma also allowing crossover.
+The response rates were lower than in the BRAF inhibitor trials, but PFS was approximately 4.8 months (only slightly shorter than dabrafenib).
 Principal toxicities include acneiform rash, fatigue, visual symptoms, and rare cardiac dysfunction

 Trametinib 2 mg orally once per day.

 The combination regimen has become the standard of care regimen for patients receiving BRAF directed therapy.
 The regimen has demonstrated an improvement in both PFS (against dabrafenib) and both PFS and OS (against vemurafenib).
-Certain toxicities are considerably less such as the hyperproliferative skin lesions including cuSCC, while others such as fever and chills are significantly increased.
+Recent follow-up shows that overall survival is improved with combination versus dabrafenib.
+Certain toxicities are considerably less including hyperproliferative skin lesions as cuSCC, while others such as fever and chills are significantly increased.

 Dabrafenib 150 mg orally twice daily + trametinib 2 mg orally once per day.